-- 1. Log in to IBM Cúram Social Program Management as an administrator. - 2.
-Select Administration Workspace > Shortcuts. - 3.
+1. Log in to IBM Cúram Social Program Management as an administrator.

+- 2. Select Administration Workspace > Shortcuts. - 3.
 Select Universal Access > Screenings. - 4.
 Select the screening that you want to change. - 5.
 Select ... > Edit. - 6.
 Select the Allow Rescreening checkbox to enable rescreening and click Save.

-Pre-populating the screening script
+Prepopulating the screening script

-When citizens screen from within a citizen account, you can pre-populate information already known about the citizen performing the screening.
+When citizens screen from a citizen account, you can prepopulate information that is already known about the citizen who is screening.